Physics and Astronomy

 Includes a study of crystal structure, crystal diffraction and the reciprocal lattice, crystal binding, lattice vibrations, phonons, Brillouin zones, energy bands in metals and Fermi surfaces.

-PHYS 523 - Advanced Atomic Physics
+PHYS 523 - Advanced Atomic, Molecular, and Materials Physics

 Hours: 3